darktasevski/CompSci/Math/multiplication.md

 3^3 \div 3^3 = 3^{3-3} = 3^0 = 1
 $$

 > _This might be easier to understand if we explain it this way_: This asks - how many times we're going to multiply one times this (2) number?
-And answer is like: I'm going to take 1 and multiply it by 2 zero times, which means we're left with just 1.
+And the answer is like: I'm going to take $1$ and multiply it by $2$ zero times, which means we're left with just $1$.

-Any number to the first power is going to be equal that number:
+Any number to the first power is going to be the equal that number:

 $$
 2^1 = 1 \times 2 = 2